-The admission policy is designed to provide educational opportunities for students who have a serious commitment to continuing their formal education and reasonable prospects for academic achievement.
+WKU's admission policy is designed to provide educational opportunities for students who have a serious commitment to continuing their formal education, and reasonable prospects for academic achievement.

-In evaluating applications for admission, factors that may be considered are: complete and accurate information listed on the application for admission; high school curriculum and performance; scores achieved on the American College Test (ACT) or Scholastic Assessment Test (SAT) (Western Kentucky University does not require students to submit the optional written portion of either the SAT nor the ACT for consideration in admission to the University); post-secondary academic record, if any; educational objectives and motivation;
+In evaluating applications for admission, factors that may be considered include: complete and accurate information listed on the application for admission; high school curriculum and performance; scores achieved on the American College Test (ACT) or Scholastic Assessment Test (SAT) (Western Kentucky University does not require students to submit the optional written portion of neither the SAT nor the ACT for consideration in admission to the University); post-secondary academic record, if any; educational objectives and motivation; recommendations from school officials or other interested persons; personal qualifications and conduct; interview with an admissions officer.